lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ## Composite Design Philosophy

-Composite algorithms, as defined in this specification, follow the definition in [RFC9794] and should be regarded as a single algorithm that performs a single cryptographic operation typical of a key establishment mechanism.This generally means that the complexity of combining algorithms can and should be handled by the cryptographic library or cryptographic module.
+Composite algorithms, as defined in this specification, follow the definition in [RFC9794] and should be regarded as a single algorithm that performs a single cryptographic operation typical of a key establishment mechanism.
+This generally means that the complexity of combining algorithms can and should be handled by the cryptographic library or cryptographic module.
 The design intent is that protocols such as PKCS#10 [RFC2986], CMP [RFC9810], X.509 [RFC5280], the CMS [RFC5652], and the Trust Anchor Format [RFC5914] can treat composite algorithms as they would any other algorithm without the protocol layer to have any "hybrid-awareness".
 This is a property referred to as "protocol backwards-compatibility".

 Discussion of the specific choices of algorithm pairings can be found in {{sec-rationale}}.